about Pursue Health

 Anthony uses his extensive experience to tailor individually specific approach to rehabilitation, self-management strategies and education, providing a pathway from acute injury to return to sport or function.

-Meg is currently the physiotherapist for the Southern Saints in the Victorian Netball League.
-She has previous experience as a trainer across multiple teams and sports, including AFL, hockey and netball.
-Her personal participation in sport means she has a keen interest in strength and conditioning alongside a passion for promoting active living and community engagement.
+Meg is currently the physiotherapist for the Southern Saints in the Victorian Netball League and has previous experience in AFL, hockey and netball.
+Her personal participation in sport means she has a keen interest in promoting active living and community engagement.

-Outside of work, you’ll find her playing netball for the Cheltenham FNC, touch football for the Melbourne City Lions, out for a run, at the gym, or enjoying good food and long walks along the beach with friends and family.
+Outside the clinic, you’ll find Meg playing netball and touch football, out for a run, training at the gym, or enjoying good food and long walks along the beach with friends and family.

-As a keen basketballer and netballer growing up, Kamala is passionate about helping people of all abilities return to the activities they love following injury.
-Throughout her experience as an intern at St Kilda Football Club and a sports trainer at Ormond Amateur Football Club, Kamala has fostered a special interest in injury prevention and the management of sporting-related injuries.
+Through her experience as an intern at St Kilda Football Club, sports trainer at Ormond Amateur Football Club and physiotherapist at Hampton Rovers Football Club, Kamala has also developed a strong passion for injury prevention and the management of sporting injuries.

-Outside of the clinic, Kamala enjoys music, film and being active with friends and family.
+Outside the clinic, Kamala enjoys music, film and staying active with friends and family.

 As an experienced ultramarathon runner, Oliver understands the demands of consistent training and long-term preparation.
 He works with runners and triathletes across the Bayside community, supporting everything from first events through to performance goals.